-A Catalytic Converter (Cat) is an emissions control device that reduces the level of harmful exhaust gasses that enter the atmosphere.
-It works by converting exhaust emissions into less harmful ones when the gasses pass through it, triggering a chemical reaction.
+A Catalytic Converter (Cat) is an emissions control device that reduces the level of harmful exhaust gases that enter the atmosphere.
+It works by converting exhaust emissions into less harmful ones when the gases pass through it, triggering a chemical reaction.

 The table below contains the European Emissions Standards for passenger cars, defining the acceptable limits for exhaust emissions of new vehicles sold in EU member states.
 EU Emissions Standards are subject to amendment from time to time, for example, vehicles made after March 2001 (Y-reg onward) are now required under UK law to be fitted with type-approved, homologated Cats.
 Anything from Euro 3 onward are classed as H-parts and can be identified in the BM range by a “H” suffix.
 BM Catalysts work tirelessly to keep up-to-date with these standards and develop our parts to meet the ever-changing needs of both the industry and our customers.

 A vehicle will fail an emissions test on either, or all, of the following factors: